Silvio Pellico: Biography

 The sentence of death pronounced on him in February 1822 was finally commuted to fifteen years of jail in harsh condition, and in the following April he was placed in the Spielberg, at Brünn (today's Brno), where he was transferred via Udine and Ljubljana.
 His chief work during this part of his imprisonment was the tragedy Leoniero da Dertona, for the preservation of which he was compelled to rely on his memory.

-After his release in 1830, he commenced the publication of his prison compositions, of which the Ester was played at Turin in 1831, but immediately suppressed.
-In 1832, his Gismonda da Mendrisio, Erodiade and the Leoniero, appeared under the title of Tre nuove tragedie, and in the same year the work which gave him his European fame, Le mie prigioni, an account of his sufferings in prison.
+After his release in 1830, he commenced the publication of his prison compositions, of which the Ester was played at Turin in 1831, but was immediately suppressed.
+In 1832, his Gismonda da Mendrisio, Erodiade and the Leoniero, appeared under the title of Tre nuove tragedie, and in the same year, the work which gave him his European fame, Le mie prigioni, an account of his sufferings in prison.
 The last gained him the friendship of the Marchesa Juliette Colbert de Barolo, the reformer of the Turin prisons, and in 1834 he accepted from her a yearly pension of 1200 francs.
 His tragedy Tommaso Moro had been published in 1833, his most important subsequent publication being the Opere inedite in 1837.

-On the decease of his parents in 1838, he was received into the Casa Barolo, where he remained until his death, assisting the marchesa in her charities, and writing chiefly upon religious themes.
-Of these works the best known is the Dei doveri degli uomini, a series of trite maxims which do honor to his piety rather than to his critical judgment.
+On the decease of his parents in 1838, he was received into the Casa Barolo, where he remained until his death, assisting the marchesa in her charities, and writing chiefly upon religious themes, the best known of which is the essay Dei doveri degli uomini.
 A fragmentary biography of the marchesa by Pellico was published in Italian and English after her death.

-He died in 1854 at Turin.
-He was buried in the Camposanto, Turin.
+Pellico died in Turin on 31 January 1854.
+He was buried in the Camposanto.

-The simple narrative and naive egotism of Le mie prigioni has established his strongest claim to remembrance, winning fame by his misfortunes rather than by his genius.
-The late nineteenth century English novelist George Gissing read the work, in Italian, whilst staying in Naples in November 1888.
+The late 19th-century English novelist George Gissing read the work, in Italian, whilst staying in Naples in November 1888.
 My prisons contributed to the Italian unification against Austrian occupation.
-The pamphlet was translated into virtually every European language during Pellico's lifetime.
+This work was translated into virtually every European language during Pellico's lifetime.

-In popular culture

-Silvio Pellico gave his name to a little community (1,500 inhabitants) founded in Argentina by Italian immigrants from Saluzzo.